 On one of our trips across the road to gather materials, early one evening, the night watchman recently arrived, stopped me while I was dragging a large beam out of the building.
 He was not aware that we had permission from the foreman, nor of our presence, and not pleased at the unexpected meeting.
 Neither was I. After some explanation he let me carry on.
 Needless to say we were somewhat rattled and discontinued our foraging for that evening.

-The wood front of 73 Jarvis street was recycled wood from Japanese mahogany packing crates that David found in the old Gerard Street Village.
+The wood front of 73 Jarvis Street was rough-cut recycled Japanese mahogany from piano packing crates that David found in the old Gerard Street Village.
 Sculpture stands were found, old industrial barrels, cleaned and painted, and so on.

 We were interested in having a space to show our work and that of our peers and did not consider ourselves entrepreneurs at the time.
 It was practical, we had a place to live and we met a lot of very unique people – a very exciting time.